-- 12.4.2.3 If the team fielding first fails to bowl the revised number of overs by the specified time, play shall continue subject to conditions of ground, weather and light until the required number of overs has been bowled or the innings is completed, and Playing Condition 12.6 shall apply.
+- 12.3.2.3 If the team fielding first fails to bowl the revised number of overs by the specified time, play shall continue subject to conditions of ground, weather and light until the required number of overs has been bowled or the innings is completed, and Playing Condition 12.5 shall apply.
 In all reduced overs matches both teams will be given one over's leeway in addition to anytime that the Umpires might allow for stoppages.
-Allowances prior to a stoppage are carried forward for the purposes of the application of Playing Condition 12.6 only they do not influence the recalculated number of overs or the scheduled close of either innings. - 12.4.3 Delay or interruptions to the innings of the team batting second. - 12.4.3.1 When playing time has been lost (see above) and, as a result, it is not possible for the team batting second to have the opportunity of receiving its allocated, or revised allocation of overs in the playing time available, the number of overs shall be reduced at a rate of 3.75 mins per over in respect of the aggregated lost playing time.
+Allowances prior to a stoppage are carried forward for the purposes of the application of Playing Condition 12.5 only they do not influence the recalculated number of overs or the scheduled close of either innings. - 12.3.2.4 For the avoidance of doubt, on days where two matches are scheduled, the scheduled playing time and extra time allocated to the first match is fixed.
+No further time from later in the day shall be allocated to the first match. - 12.3.3 Delay or interruptions to the innings of the team batting second. - 12.3.3.1 When playing time has been lost (see above) and, as a result, it is not possible for the team batting second to have the opportunity of receiving its allocated, or revised allocation of overs in the playing time available, the number of overs shall be reduced at a rate of 3.25 mins per over in respect of the aggregated lost playing time.
 However, should the innings of the team batting first have been completed prior to the scheduled, or re-scheduled time for the commencement of the interval, then any calculation relating to the revision of overs shall not be effective until an amount of time equivalent to that by which the second innings started early has elapsed.